 Technology and the emergence of a global economy have dramatically altered workplace environments over the last two decades.
 This has led to an increased demand for innovative management techniques to improve efficiency.
 Students interested in this field have several kinds of bachelor's programs available to them.
 For example, graduating high school students can pursue an on-campus degree that provides an interactive experience and networking opportunities with other emerging professionals.

 On-campus programs typically offer local internship opportunities to help young aspiring professionals build their resumes.
 Students who are already working professionals may discover issues in their current jobs that they can tackle in a school project.
 Students in these situations can take advantage of distance learning programs.
 Earning a bachelor's in organizational psychology online offers the same content as on-campus programs, but students get to use their current work environment as a living case study.

-A bachelor’s in organizational psychology cultivates excellent communication skills, as organizational psychologists use active listening and speaking to solve complex problems every day.
+A bachelor's in organizational psychology cultivates excellent communication skills, as organizational psychologists use active listening and speaking to solve complex problems every day.
 Students also learn to analyze systems and implement operational changes, while also exploring learning strategies, intrinsic motivation, management, and negotiation tactics to help employees become the best versions of themselves.
-Ultimately, a bachelor’s in organizational psychology prepares graduates to enter the workforce or pursue a terminal master’s degree in industrial organizational psychology.
+Ultimately, a bachelor's in organizational psychology prepares graduates to enter the workforce or pursue a terminal master's in organizational psychology.